ilhan007/ui5-webcomponents-custom-theme/README.md

 # Run the project
 Everything said so far is inplemented.
-For the test purposes, the project installs `@ui5/webcomponents`, imports many components in `src/main.ts` that are used in the `index.html` so you can see the theming changes.
+For the test purposes, the project installs `@ui5/webcomponents`, imports many components in `src/main.ts`, used in the `index.html` to observe the custom theming applied.
 And, [vite](https://vitejs.dev/) is also used for the development server and es6 module bundling tool (as UI5 Web Components are shipped as es6 modules).